-CUDA-GDB supports debugging C/C++ and Fortran CUDA applications.
-(Fortran debugging support is limited to 64-bit Linux operating system) All the C++ features supported by the NVCC compiler can be debugged by CUDA-GDB.
+CUDA-GDB supports C and C++ CUDA applications.
+All the C++ features supported by the NVCC compiler can be debugged by CUDA-GDB.

 CUDA-GDB allows the user to set breakpoints, to single-step CUDA applications, and also to inspect and modify the memory and variables of any given thread running on the hardware.